dwmckee/cpp2lox/README.md

 There are plenty of things that `cppfront` does not yet support, and that is going to affect how we write the code.

-Things missing include

-* `enum` and `switch` which mean we'll have to write mixed code.
-A `-pure-cpp2` version will have to wait for improvements to the transpiler.

-* Be design there is no support for owning raw pointer and unsafe allocation strategies like `new`.
+By design there is no support for owning raw pointers and unsafe allocation strategies like `new`.
 This means I have to decide between using mixed code to implement the garbage collector or simply using a cpp2 arena in the first place.
 The latter is more convenient but the former more in keeping with the pedagogical nature of *Crafting Interpreters*.
 I've already given up on explicit dynamic arrays in favor of `std::vector` but that is largely because I've long been conversant with dynamic arrays in C, so they don't offer me anything new.

-Things that may or may not be there but I don't know how to invoke include

-* **Separate compilation** which means I'm starting a all in one big file version.
-Really hope to figure this out.
+The cppfront separate compilation scheme is not well explained in the docs.
+It seems to be a unity build, but either way, I got it working for now.
+In the long run cppfront is based on C++20 and beyond, so it will use modules.
+Alas module support is uneven and fragile on most tools chains right now and the build tool I adopted (meson) has no support at all right now.

 ## Repository